Hunter Biden makes surprise visit on Capitol Hill

-Lawmakers were meeting to vote on holding the president’s son in contempt of Congress for defying a subpoena.

-This all started because Republicans subpoenaed Hunter – asking him to answer questions for their impeachment probe into his father.
+This all started because Republicans subpoenaed Hunter and asked him to answer questions for their impeachment probe into his father.

 But that led to a fight and today’s hearing about the subpoena quickly devolved into chaos.